 by Mark Reibstein, illustrated by Ed Young

-An interesting book that explains the Japanese aesthetic of wabi-sabi, the idea that beauty is derived from imperfection.
-The book’s torn paper artwork is appropriately gorgeous.
+This one explains the Japanese aesthetic of wabi-sabi, the idea that beauty is derived from imperfection—and the torn paper artwork is gorgeous.

 Japanese Children’s Favorite Stories